The Esri custom columns for XLSForm provide additional functionality for Survey123 users.

 Escape the special characters listed above to use them as separators.

-The mask consists of a string of characters and separators, optionally followed by a semicolon and the character used for blanks.
+The mask consists of a string of characters and separators, optionally followed by a semicolon to end the input mask and a character to be used for blanks.
 The blank characters are always removed from the text after editing.
 The following table lists example masks:

 Text that starts with a capital letter followed by any lowercase characters.

-Unique identifier that uses dashes as separators and underscores to represent each character that is to be completed.
+Unique identifier that uses dashes as separators, with a semicolon at the end of the input mask followed by an underscore to represent each character that is to be completed.

 Represents a pH value.
 The number is constrained to start only with 0 or 1 and can only include two decimal places.
-A dash is used to represent each character that is to be completed.
+A semicolon ends the input mask, followed by a dash used to represent each character that is to be completed.

 United States Social Security number.